Saturday, September 1, 2012

 -Whatever one may hear about the stultifying powers of European socialism, what impresses me most about the state of the German economy is the omnipresence of small businesses.
 On every street block there is a small bakery, a small cafe, a small butchery, etc. (in a decent sized city, at least).

--This next statement is excessively anecdotal, so forgive me in advance, but to me, by and the large, the people working in these places, especially those who appear to be the owners, seem happy
+-This next statement is excessively anecdotal, so forgive me in advance, but to me, by and the large, the people working in these places, especially those who appear to be the owners, seem happy.

--True, much of this observation is the residual effect of the overwhelming transcendent effects of travel, which blur the world and make it seem newer and brighter than it actually is (cf. Lost in the Cosmos)
+-True, much of this observation is the residual effect of the overwhelming transcendent effects of travel, which blur the world and make it seem newer and brighter than it actually is (cf. Lost in the Cosmos).

 -The prevalence of cheap, local, and high quality dairy is also extremely appealing.